NZNOG/website/index.md

 ## Annual Conference
 Our annual conference provides both an opportunity to exchange technical information, and a high-value opportunity for NZ’s networking staff to ‘network’ amongst themselves.
 This is New Zealand’s only technical networking conference.

-[NZNOG Conference 2023](conferences/nznog-2023) will be held in Rotorua, at the Rydges Hotel, on March 23-24 2023.
+[NZNOG Conference 2024](conferences/nznog-2024) will be held in Nelson, at the Rutherford Hotel, on April 11-12 2023.

+The [NZNOG Conference 2023](conferences/nznog-2023) was held in Rotorua.

 The [NZNOG Conference 2022](conferences/nznog-2022) was held in Wellington.